 The Cast Courts redevelopment project is supported by Garfield Weston Foundation, Ruddock Foundation for the Arts, N. Sethia Foundation, American Friends of the V&A, American Express, DCMS/Wolfson Museums and Galleries Improvement Fund, and many other generous donors.

-Phase Two (opening in 2022) will establish an impressive reading room which will store our collection of rare and unique photobooks; two flexible galleries which will show cutting-edge contemporary commissions and explore our permanent collection in thematic displays, and a curiosity studio showing some of the more unusual objects from our Photography collections.
+Phase Two (opening in 2022) will establish an impressive reading room which will store our collection of rare and unique photobooks; two flexible galleries which will show cutting-edge contemporary commissions and explore our permanent collection in thematic displays, and a curiosity studio showing some of the more unusual objects from our Photographs collection.

 The Photography Centre is supported by Sir Elton John and David Furnish, The Bern Schwartz Family Foundation, Modern Media, Shao Zhong Art Foundation and many other generous donors.

 Completed September 2017 | Designed by Carmody Groarke